gear5km/Delani-Studio/README.md

-# setup & installation instructions,
+## setup & installation instructions
+Webpage can be launched by clicking [here](https://gear5km.github.io/Delani-Studio/) Or on the link at the top of this readme

-# contact & license information
+## contact & license information
+Standard MIT license